onajafi/SweetCookie/README.md

 This script was tested on Ubuntu 18.04
 ### NodeJS
-If you con't have nodeJS installed, take a look at this link:
+If you don't have nodeJS installed, take a look at this link:

 https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions